Denwawa/NessusProject/README.md

 - Misconfigured/Unncessary Services
 - Weak Encrpytion
 - Misconfigured Devices

+A scan identifies the severity of issues and suggests remediation steps.
+After remediation, another scan ensures the vulnerabilities are resolved.
+If similar issues persist, the process is repeated until all issues are addressed.

+Once the project is completed, automated scans are conducted at the organization's discretion (e.g., yearly, bi-yearly, monthly).
+Scan reports are also generated automatically according to the organization's specifications.

 # Deploying Nessus Agent
 - Obtaining powershell script via Tenable Portal